ChrisWaites/human/README.md

 # [People API](https://people.readthedocs.io)

-API for human intervention using microtransactions.
+People is an API for querying human intervention.

 ### Installation